Jess

 My approach is humanistic and integrative, which means I see you as a whole person and tailor the way I work to suit you, rather than using a one-size-fits-all approach.

-Sessions are a space where you can talk openly, at your own pace, about whatever feels important to you.
-There’s no pressure to have the “right words” or to know exactly what to say, we can begin wherever you are.
+Sessions are a space where you can talk openly about whatever feels important to you.
+There’s no pressure to have the “right words” or to know exactly where to begin.

 What I can help with